Why You’ll Never Trust These Medicines Again

 Leading the way in overall prescription rates are: antidepressants.

-These drugs are meant to help address chemical imbalances in the brain, as well as to lift people out of depression, calm anxiety and rewire the brain.
+These drugs are meant to help address chemical imbalances in the brain, as well as set a happier calmer mood and rewire the brain.

 While a decent number of people are able to take these drugs and make them work, millions more find themselves hopping from one pill to the next without ever finding the one that works for them.